tencentyun/intlcloud-documents/API/API 3.0/安全/密钥管理服务/kms-2019-01-18/密钥相关接口/获取多个主密钥属性_intl.md

 API domain name: kms.tencentcloudapi.com

-This API describes the attribute information of the specified customer master keys (CMKs) in batches.
+This API is used to get the attributes of multiple customer master keys (CMKs) in a single request.

 API request rate limit: 100 requests/sec.